AjayS05/Edge-computing-intrusion-detection-system/edge-computing-monitoring-system/docs/task7/backend_architecture.md

 The backend is the orchestration layer.
 It does not load the YOLO model directly in the deployed architecture.
 Its main responsibilities are request validation, distributed processing, storage, metadata generation, API delivery and integrations.

-### 6.2 Image worker service
+### 6.2 Image Worker Service

-The worker service is intentionally lightweight and runs on the Pi3 nodes.
-It exposes a health endpoint and an image-processing endpoint on port `8002`.
+The image worker service is a lightweight FastAPI application deployed on the Raspberry Pi 3 worker nodes.

+Its only responsibility is image preprocessing.

+Each worker receives one image tile, applies the configured preprocessing algorithm and returns the processed tile together with processing metadata.

+By distributing preprocessing across several Raspberry Pi 3 nodes, the backend reduces the preprocessing workload performed by a single device while maintaining a single centralized YOLO inference stage.

 ### 6.3 YOLO inference service